 The Prime Minister, Justin Trudeau, today issued the following statement on the International Day of La Francophonie:

-“On behalf of the Government of Canada, I wish all Francophones and all Canadians a happy International Day of La Francophonie.
-I encourage you to participate in activities in your communities to mark this important day.”
+“On behalf of the Government of Canada, I wish all those celebrating, here at home and around the world, a wonderful International Day of La Francophonie.”